What are chalky teeth?

 However, not every child will develop chalky teeth as a result of being unwell.
 Genetics may also play a role.
 Therefore your child is statistically more likely to develop the problem if they have family members (such as a parent or grandparent) who have had chalky teeth.

-The condition is not related to a child’s diet, dental hygiene or lifestyle.
+A child’s diet, dental hygiene and lifestyle is not related to chalky teeth.
 However, eating well and brushing teeth regularly and thoroughly does improve the prognosis of chalky teeth.

 What should I do if I think my child has a chalky tooth?

-There are many causes of tooth discolouration.
-Sometimes what appear to be chalky white or yellow spots on a tooth are actually the beginning of tooth decay, rather than a developmental problem, so if you think your child might have chalky teeth it is important to see a paediatric dentist for an assessment.
+Sometimes what appears to be chalky white or yellow spots on a tooth are actually the beginning of tooth decay, rather than a developmental problem, so if you think your child might have chalky teeth it is important to see a paediatric dentist for an assessment.
 They will be able to advise you on how to manage the problem according to your child’s age and dental development.

 How does the dentist manage my child’s chalky baby teeth?